jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/skims/guidelines/sast/libroot.md

 After all the nodes have been parsed, the syntax graph goes through another process that generates the **control flow** connections between the major declaration nodes.

+When making adjustments or adding functionalities to this module, the node_types object (Mentioned in the first step) from the parser library of each language must always be verified, to ensure the code is covering all the possible cases from the language and to avoid any code execution errors on client files.

 ### 2.2 Syntax CFG